 Probably the defining characteristic of quidditch is that all of the players must be on a broom at all times.
 The only exception to this is when knocked out due to being hit by a bludger (see the Rules tab).

 The broom is more than just a relic from JK Rowling’s original description of quidditch – as it changes one’s running speed and one has to learn to catch balls without dropping it, it actually acts as a handicap, similar to only passing backwards in rugby or dribbling in basketball.

 It has to be roughly broom sized and shaped, but can be made of any safe material.
-Some people do use traditional brooms with bristles, but they’re not common in competitive play.
+Some people use traditional brooms with bristles, but they are no longer common in competitive play…

 OUQC is constantly striving to reflect the goals of the gender rule in our practice, and we do our best to teach ourselves and newcomers to rethink our internalised assumptions regarding gender.

 A good place to start would be to come to an OUQC training session.
 On the calendar you can see all the upcoming sessions.
 Every one is suitable for beginners so all you need to do is turn up.